mtitsias/gadMCMC/src/readme.txt

 gad_mala_fast.m  : gadMALAf
 gad_rwm.m  : gadRWM

-THe demo files run all the experiments in the paper.
+The demo files run all the experiments in the paper.
 See individual files for specific details.